backstage/backstage/docs/plugins/github-apps.md

 # Using GithubApps for backend authentication

 Backstage can be configured to use GitHub Apps for backend authentication.
-This come with advantages such as higher rate limits and that Backstage can act as an application instead of a user or bot account.
+This comes with advantages such as higher rate limits and that Backstage can act as an application instead of a user or bot account.

 It also provides a much clearer and better authorization model as a opposed to